ahmedbulbul52/activation-function/sielu/README.txt

 This is an activation function can be used in deep learning model development.
-Install it using "pip3 install sielu"
+Installation command: pip3 install sielu